-The ink cartridge detection sensors detect ink cartridges inserted when the machine is powered ON and the ink cartridge cover is opened.
+The ink cartridge detection sensors detect ink cartridges inserted when the machine power is ON.

 The ink empty sensors detect ink remaining in the ink cartridges loaded.
 An ink empty sensor actuator blocking the light beam to an ink empty sensor indicates that there is ink in the ink cartridge.
 When ink runs low, the actuator moves out of the beam, activating the sensor ("Ink near-empty") and showing the "Ink low" message.